Introduction: Grease Fire Safety Sticker

 Step 6: License

 The Grease Fire Sticker is available for purchase as a physical sticker through Openproducts' shop at Etsy's.
+It's also possible to order a personalised sticker there, with your own text and logo.

 If you modify the original Grease Fire Sticker as published in this Instructable the please take note of some good practices of attributing and reference as follows (imagine that your name is XYZ):